-All schools in DEMAT will participate in coordinated admission arrangements by the Local Authority (LA) in their relevant geographical location.
+All schools in DEMAT will participate in coordinated admission arrangements for Reception and inyear entry which will be administered by the Local Authority (LA) in their relevant geographical location.

 Notwithstanding these arrangements the Secretary of State may direct the DEMAT school to admit named pupils to a school following a request by the Local Authority to intervene.